The following words and terms, when used in this Part, shall have the following meanings, unless the context clearly indicates otherwise:

 - (C) If the representative is not a lawyer, DHS verifies the authority of the person to represent the resource family through verbal or written authorization of the resource family.

 "DHS" means the Oklahoma Department of Human Services.

-"Hearing" means the process by which an AHO obtains evidence and makes a decision regarding the protested action, or failure to act, by DHS.
+"Hearing" means the process by which the AHO obtains evidence and makes a decision regarding the protested action, or failure to act, by DHS.

-"Hearing summary" means a document prepared by the local office stating the reasons for the local office action or inaction.
-It provides the client with information needed to prepare for the hearing.
-The six areas covered in the hearing summary are described per OAC 340:2-5-66.
+"Hearing summary" is a document stating the reasons for DHS' action or inaction.
+It provides the resource family with information needed to prepare for the hearing.

-"Local office" means any part of DHS which is responsible for the act, or failure to act, which is the subject of the hearing request.
+"Local office" means any office in any division or unit of DHS which is responsible for the act, or failure to act, which is the subject of the hearing.

-"Local staff member" means the particular staff member who was responsible for the protested action, or failure to act, and who represents DHS in activities during the time period extending from the client's request for a hearing through implementation of the hearing decision.
+"Local staff member" means the particular staff member who was responsible for the protested action, or failure to act, and who represents DHS in activities during the time period extending from the resource family's request for a hearing through any needed action following the decision on the hearing.

 "OAC" means the Oklahoma Administrative Code, which contains the regulations promulgated by each state agency.